b1naryth1ef/pydskchk/README.md

 ![PyDskChk Command Line](http://i.imgur.com/HTbqc.jpg)

-Python Disk Checker, or PyDskChk for short, is a simple, minimalistic, low resources monitoring system for disks and folders.
-It has both local functionality for reporting too a terminal window and email functionality for alerting you over the internet.
+PyDskChk, or Python Disk Checker, is a simple, minimalistic, low resources monitoring system for disks, files and folders.
+It has both local console functionality, and remote SMTP functionality for email alerts.
+PyDskChk for disks and folders, uses Pythons built it os.path.exists() function to check when a path or disk becomes unavalible.
+It then reports that to the console, and can email you.
+PyDskChk was developed for a large server system partly maintaned by its devloper, [Andrei Zbikowski](http://az.wbbmx.org/) a teen developer.

-PyDskChk simply takes a path to a disk, folder, or file and monitors it.
-When the path becomes unavailable it both prints out the status to the terminal window, and sends you an email (through SMTP) to alert you of the change.

-PyDskChk was created and developed for a large scale RAID system powering Urban Zone, and was completely written and developed by [Andrei Zbikowski](http://az.wbbmx.org/), a freelance teen programmer.

 PyDskChk is 100% free and opensource, and probably not as good as other disk checking/monitoring systems.